Mohamed Bazoum

-Mohamed Bazoum (محمد بازوم; born 1 January 1960) is a Nigerien politician who served as the 10th president of Niger from 2021 to 2023.
+Mohamed Bazoum (Note: محمد بازوم) (born 1 January 1960) is a Nigerien politician who served as president of Niger from 2021 to 2023.
 He assumed office in April 2021 after winning the 2020–21 presidential election and surviving a coup d'état attempt.
-He was ousted in the 2023 Nigerien coup d'état by members of the presidential guard and the armed forces led by Abdourahamane Tchiani.
+He was ousted in the 2023 Nigerien coup d'état by members of the presidential guard and the armed forces led by Omar Tiani.
+He was arrested and subsequently charged with treason.

 Before becoming president, he served as the president of the Nigerien Party for Democracy and Socialism (PNDS-Tarayya).
 He also served in as a minister of Foreign Affairs from 1995 to 1996 and again from 2011 to 2016.
 He was minister of State at the Presidency briefly in 2016 and was later appointed minister of State for the Interior between 2016 until his election as president in 2021, when he resigned to focus on running for the 2020–21 presidential election.
 Bazoum won the second round of the presidential election with 55.67% of the vote against former president Mahamane Ousmane.

-Bazoum, a member of the Arab minority Ouled Slimane people, is the first Arab president of Niger in the country's history.
+Bazoum, a member of the minority Ouled Slimane people, is the first Arab to become president of Niger.